daehn/daehn.github.io/_posts/2015-09-25-Simplifying-CoreSpotlight.md

 ---
 layout: post
 title: Simplifying CoreSpotlight with default implementations in Swift 2.0 protocol extensions
 description: This article describes a simple application of Swift 2.0's protocol extensions.
-We will simplify how types can be easily made searchable with Spotlight by conforming to our protocol while moving the indexing logic in a separate file and reducing code duplication.
+We will simplify how types can be made searchable with Spotlight by conforming to our protocol, while moving the indexing logic in a separate file and reducing code duplication.

 ---